 Enrollment includes the price of our main study guide, the GRE Official Guide with real GRE questions.
 The class also includes proprietary Nth Degree handouts, flash cards, and videos.
 Hardcopies of flash cards are available at the price of $0.25 / card.

 Your instructor’s GRE Experience

 I have taken the GRE three times.
 I was accepted to Harvard, Stanford, Cornell, Brown, Berkeley, UCSD, and Northwestern.
 I attended the graduate school of engineering at UCSD with a full-ride-plus-stipend UC Regents Fellowship.
 My most recent GRE was in 2013, when I earned a perfect score on the Math section, 166 (96th percentile) on the Verbal section, and 5.5 (98th percentile) on the Essays.
 (See Score Report Here.)
-I have been tutoring the GRE since the early 2000s, and my structured six-week classes have been increasingly popular since 2013.
+I have been tutoring the GRE since the early 2000s, and I created “The Course You Want” in 2013.